anakic/querystorm-docs/Misc/about.md

 # Introduction

-Excel might not be a trendy topic these days, but it continues to be used extensively in the business world.
-People spend a lot of time in Excel but much of it is spent doing boring, tedious and repetitive work.
-For tech users who spend any considerable time in Excel, lack of proper support for tech skills is a constant source of frustration and is costly for them, their employers, business users and clients.
+Spreadsheets are not exactly a trendy topic these days, but they continue to be used extensively in the business world.
+For tech users who spend any considerable time in Excel, lack of proper support for tech skills tends to be a source of frustration.
 The purpose of QueryStorm is to greatly reduce this problem by adding easy and convenient support for SQL and C# into Excel, as well as better database connectivity.

 ## What can you use QueryStorm for?